Private Attorneys General Act (PAGA)

 Filing Fees

-A filing fee of $75 is required for a new PAGA claim notice and any initial employer response [cure or other response] to a new PAGA claim notice at the time of submission.
+A filing fee of $75 is required at the time of submission for a new PAGA claim notice and any employer response (including the Employer Cure Notice or Proposal) to a new PAGA claim notice.

-Note: Parties claiming in forma pauperis status should fill out a Confidential Request to Waive Court Fees (Judicial Council Court Form FW-001) or similar form and submit it online with the notice or response to which it applies.
+Note: Parties claiming in forma pauperis status should fill out a Confidential Request to Waive Court Fees (Judicial Council Court Form FW-001) or similar form and submit it online with the submission.

 Penalty Payments

-Penalty payments must be paid by check, made out to the Labor and Workforce Development Agency (LWDA), and sent by mail to the address indicated below.
+PAGA penalties to the State must be paid by check, made out to the Labor and Workforce Development Agency, and sent by mail to the address indicated below.
+Please include the LWDA Case Number on the check.
 The check for penalty payments must be accompanied either by a copy of the order or judgment awarding the penalties or by other documentation identifying the court case and parties to which the payment applies.

 Department of Industrial Relations